Printed from www.nzmeccano.com

 Figure 1 The Arduino Mega, the largest member of the Arduino microcontroller family

 Complete microcomputer systems are now available in the form of a small board, in size somewhere between a credit card and a playing card (Figure 1).
 The most suitable kind for use with Meccano are microcontrollers – microcomputers specially designed to connect to motors, switches and many other devices.
-They have become very inexpensive, with a basic microcontroller costing about £10 or $NZ20.
+They have become very inexpensive, with a basic microcontroller costing as little as £3 or $NZ5 - the price of a cup of coffee.
 There are several microcomputer systems available which could be used to control models.
 I recommend the one called Arduino because

 - It is specifically designed for the job, as a microcontroller.